eNMS-automation/eNMS/docs/inventory/pools.rst

    :alt: Pool Management
    :align: center

-Additionally, a logical view force-based layout of a pool is available using the ``Internal View`` button.
+Additionally, a logical view of a pool is available using the ``Internal View`` button.

 .. image:: /_static/inventory/pools/pool_visualization.png
    :alt: Pool Internal View
    :align: center

-.. note:: When you add a new device A whose properties are matched by pool B, A is automatically added to B.

 A first example
 ---------------